 The answer to this question has many facets.
 First, there is no doubt the religious leaders of Israel were responsible for Jesus’ death.
 Matthew 26:3–4 tells us that “the chief priests and the elders of the people assembled in the palace of the high priest, whose name was Caiaphas, and they schemed to arrest Jesus secretly and kill him.”
 The Jewish leaders demanded of the Romans that Jesus be put to death (Matthew 27:22–25).
 They couldn’t continue to allow Him to work signs and wonders because it threatened their position and place in the religious society they dominated (John 11:47–50), so “they plotted to take his life” (John 11:53).

 The Romans were the ones who actually crucified Him (Matthew 27:27–37).
 Crucifixion was a Roman method of execution, authorized and carried out by the Romans under the authority of Pontius Pilate, the Roman governor who sentenced Jesus.
-Roman soldiers drove the nails into His hands and feet, Roman troops erected the cross and a Roman solider pierced His side (Matthew 27:27–35).
+Roman soldiers drove the nails into His hands and feet, Roman troops erected the cross, and a Roman solider pierced His side (Matthew 27:27–35).

-So we who have come to Christ in faith are guilty of His blood, shed on the cross for us.
+All who have come to Christ in faith are guilty of His blood, shed on the cross for us.
 He died to pay the penalty for our sins (Romans 5:8; 6:23).
-In the movie "The Passion of the Christ," the director, Mel Gibson, was the one whose hands you see actually driving the nails through Christ’s hands.
+In the movie The Passion of the Christ, the director, Mel Gibson, was the one whose hands you see actually driving the nails through Christ’s hands.
 He did it that way to remind himself, and everyone else, that it was our sins that nailed Jesus to the cross.